stardothosting/shift8-modal/README.md

 * License: GPLv3
 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Plugin that allows you to integrate AnimatedModal library in order to create full screen modal flyout windows.
+This is a Wordpress Plugin that allows you to integrate AnimatedModal library (with Animate.css) in order to create full screen modal flyout windows.

 ##  Description